Nirmalya147/Phase-VII/hardware_module/hardware_kinect/README.md

 # Setting Up Microsoft Kinect XBOX 360

-A brief documentation on how to install the drivers for using [Microsoft Kinect XBOX 360](https://en.wikipedia.org/wiki/Kinect) sensor with [ROS Kinetic](http://wiki.ros.org/kinetic).
+Brief documentation on how to install the drivers for using the [Microsoft Kinect XBOX 360](https://en.wikipedia.org/wiki/Kinect) sensor with [ROS Kinetic](http://wiki.ros.org/kinetic).

 ## Instructions